hendrikboom3/Text-generation/README.md

 Perhaps I should try again with straight LATEX output.
 Who knows?
 It might be practical.

+2016 06 19

+Indeed, straight LATEX output works a lot better.
+Once pdflatex is through with it, which is fast, the browser is completely happy with the pdf file.

 ## Discussion on various ways to approach the problem

 Set my ordinals and counting aside.
 They were fun, they produced words, but they lead nowhere.
 Though I still would like to get the flavour text into the ordinal program sometime.
 But probably not for ths month.